An American switching layout in TT

 For the most part there is ample switching room, the exception being the lead to the team track and scrap dealer, which only allows for one car to be removed or spotted at a time, meaning that even swapping one car for another is a multi-step operation.
 Keeps the crew on their toes.

 I don’t use car cards or waybills, but for the operationally minded I have written a switchlist generator program, which produces switching moves in list format or in a basic car card/waybill style.
-I am contactable on firstname.lastname@example.org should anyone be interested in using it.
+Click here for instructions.
+I am contactable on email@example.com should anyone have comments or queries on its use.

 Resources for US TT